boatbomber/FreedumbStore/README.md

 A Roblox Datastore wrapper that avoids the limitations by being absolutely ridiculous.
 Use at your own risk.

-This system avoids the 6 second cooldown, and avoids the 4MB limit.
-Store massive tables and update them rapidly!
+This system avoids the 6 second cooldown, bypasses the 4MB limit, and allows you to store Roblox datatypes like Vector3 and CFrame.
+Store massive tables of Roblox datatypes and update them rapidly!
 (This is a bad idea, don't actually do that.
 Use responsibly.)

 ## Example